 1st Class Reserved

-We recommend to book a reserved seat for the most comfortable journey.
-Especially if you travel around peak hours 8am or 6pm, the train will be very busy and you will likely have to stand when you didn’t book a seat in advance.
+We recommend booking a reserved seat for the most comfortable journey.
+Especially if you travel during peak hours of 08:00 or 18:00, the train will be busy and you will likely have to stand when you didn’t book a seat in advance.

 Check out our guide on how to book train tickets in Sri Lanka to ensure you have good seats when heading to Kandy.

-Kandy Railway Station is located in the center and less than a 10-minute walk to Kandy Lake, which is often used as a reference point.
+Kandy Railway Station is located in the centre and less than a 10-minute walk to Kandy Lake, which is often used as a reference point.